The inclusion of art, music, Spanish, and physical education is an important part of our tailored curriculum.

-SPANISH: MSD offers lessons in Spanish language beginning in first grade.
+SPANISH: MSD offers lessons in Spanish language beginning in Kindergarten.
 Interactive lessons build basic vocabulary, and students focus on conversational Spanish and cultural awareness in lessons.

 READING: Our reading specialist works with all children K-6 in assessing reading progress, selecting “just right” and “challenging” books and goals for reading, and identifying and addressing any areas of need.